 Russ grew up in Minneapolis, MN and pursued an Undergraduate degree in Psychology from Hamline University in St. Paul, MN.
 Upon graduating from Hamline, Russ moved to Phoenix, AZ and attended Argosy University.
 While at Argosy Russ completed a Master’s degree in Sport and Exercise Psychology and a Doctoral degree in Higher Education.
 Prior to joining Premier Sport Psychology, Russ worked as a Mental Performance Coach for both the military and sport communities.
 In addition, Russ taught a wide variety of sport psychology courses at the master’s and doctoral level.
 Currently, Russ is working on publications to introduce the “Precursors Model for Positive Change” to the field of Sport Psychology and still teaches in an adjunct capacity.

 Russ participated in football, baseball, and swimming in high school.
 In college, Russ focused on Football, playing middle linebacker.
 While in college, Russ also played Saxophone in the jazz ensemble.
 After graduation, Russ stayed involved with football coaching inside and outside linebackers at the high school and college level while attending graduate school.
 Currently, Russ stays active in rec leagues and enjoys golfing in his free time.

 License and Certifications:

-Russ holds certification as a Mental Performance Coach through the Association for Applied Sport Psychology (AASP).
+Russ holds certification as a Certified Mental Performance Consultant through the Association for Applied Sport Psychology (AASP).